HenokNegatu/RSADemo/README.md

 the code needs no explanation, its pretty much self explanatory code, in addition i have added adequate comments to help you understand better.

 ### here is how to do the demo
-- first clone the ripo, if you don't know how to clone then what are you doing here!🤨🤔
+- first clone the repo, if you don't know how to clone then what are you doing here!🤨🤔
 - run the server code first
 ```
 python server.py